Inflation with Massive Spin-2 Ghosts: Introduction

 It is well-known that the massive ghost DOFs that appear when one considers the $C^2$ term in the action threaten the unitarity of the resulting quantum theory.
-This quantum version of the Ostrogradsky instability, usually referred to as the ``ghost problem'', is a subtle and complicated topic that we will not address in this work.
-Rather, we refer the curious reader to a few of the most interesting attempts to solve this problem, namely, the work of Donoghue and Menezes that centers around the decay of the massive ghost \cite{Donoghue2019,Donoghue2021}, as well as the interesting possibility of $\mathcal{P}\mathcal{T}$ quantization championed by Bender and Mannheim \cite{Bender2007,Bender2008}.
-Though the details of these works are beyond the scope of the current paper, one important detail they share is that the massive spin-2 ghost is considered a genuine physical particle and is not merely some calculational relic as one might consider Faddeev-Popov ghosts, for example.
-As such, if one includes the $C^2$ term in the action, the physical effects of the massive ghost on inflationary predictions should not be neglected as they traditionally are.
+This quantum version of the Ostrogradsky instability, usually referred to as the ``ghost problem'', is a subtle and complicated issue that we will not directly address in this work, as many interesting methods of establishing unitarity in the presence of four derivatives already exist in the literature.
+The fakeon prescription of Anselmi \cite{Anselmi2017,Anselmi2018} is one such method, where the Lee-Wick approach \cite{Lee1969a,Lee1970} is employed after quantizing the ghost as a ``fake'' degree of freedom that does not appear in the asymptotic spectrum of physical states.
+There are also several proposed solutions to the ghost problem that leave the ghost's status as a genuine physical particle intact, a view that we will adopt in this work as well.
+Notable examples in this spirit include the work of Salvio \cite{Salvio2019a,Salvio:2020axm} where a new type of norm between quantum states is defined that leaves all quantum mechanical probabilities positive, the work of Donoghue and Menezes that centers around the decay of the massive ghost \cite{Donoghue2019,Donoghue2021}, as well as the interesting possibility of $\mathcal{P}\mathcal{T}$ quantization championed by Bender and Mannheim \cite{Bender2007,Bender2008}.
+Though the finer details of the works mentioned above are beyond the scope of the current paper, the relevant takeaway from all of them is that the presence of the spin-2 ghost in quadratic gravity does not immediately render the theory unphysical, and if one includes a $C^2$ term in the gravitational action, the physical effects of the massive ghost on inflationary predictions should not be neglected.